 FSU’s Special Academic Program: Path to Graduate School is designed to recruit excellent international students to its masters’ degree programs.
 Program Participants take a full-time course load over two semesters made up of a combination of undergraduate prerequisites and, in most cases, graduate-level courses.

-Students can participate in the Special Academic Program during their senior year (3+1+1) or after they have graduated with a bachelor degree (4+1+1).
+Students can participate in the Special Academic Program during their senior year (Path 1) or after they have graduated with a bachelor degree (Path 2).

-Path 1 (3+1+1): Seniors from one of FSU’s partner universities can complete the final year of their bachelor’s degree at FSU and transfer the credits back to the home university to graduate.
+Path 1 (In China, this kind of program is called 3+1+Master's): Seniors from one of FSU’s partner universities can complete the final year of their bachelor’s degree at FSU and transfer the credits back to the home university to graduate.
 Students must get permission from the home university to count the FSU coursework toward their graduation requirements.

-Path 2 (4+1+1): Graduates who have already finished their bachelor’s degree can participate in the Special Academic Program to complete master’s prerequisites and become better prepared for life and study in the U.S. Graduates do not need to be from one of FSU’s partner universities.
+Path 2 (In China, this kind of program is called 4+1+Master's): Graduates who have already finished their bachelor’s degree can participate in the Special Academic Program to complete master’s prerequisites and become better prepared for life and study in the U.S. Graduates do not need to be from one of FSU’s partner universities.
+Additionally, Graduate who have not met the English proficiency for their academic program will study English full time at the Center for Intensive English Studies located on FSU's campus.

 Students can typically graduate with a master’s degree in three additional semesters.
 This results in a cost-savings of approximately $12,000 in tuition and fees alone.